splunk/fluent-plugin-splunk-hec/README.md

 #### @type

-This value must be `splunk_hec`.
+This value must always be set to `splunk_hec`.

 #### protocol (enum) (optional)

-Protocol to use to call HEC API.

-Available values: http, https

-Default value: `https`.
+This is the protocol to use for calling the HEC API.
+Available values are: http, https.
+This parameter is set to `https` by default.

 ### hec_host (string) (required)

-The hostname/IP to HEC, or HEC load balancer.
+The hostname/IP for the HEC token or the HEC load balancer.

 ### hec_port (integer) (optional)

-The port number to HEC, or HEC load balancer.
+The port number for the HEC token or the HEC load balancer.
+The default value: `8088`.

-Default value: `8088`.

 ### hec_token (string) (required)

-The HEC token.
+Identifier for the HEC token.

+### fields (init) (optional)

+Lets you specify the index-time fields for the event data type, or metric dimensions for the metric data type.
+Null value fields are removed.

 ### index (string) (optional)

-The Splunk index to index events.
-When not set, will be decided by HEC.
-This is exclusive with `index_key`.
+Identifier for the Splunk index to be used for indexing events.
+If this parameter is not set, the indexer is chosen by HEC.
+This parameter only works in conjunction with the `index_key` parameter.

 ### index_key (string) (optional)

-Field name to contain Splunk index name.
-This is exclusive with `index`.
+The field name that contains the Splunk index name.
+This parameter works in conjunction with `index` and will not work if the `index` paramter is not set.

 ### host (string) (optional)

-The host field for events.
-This is exclusive with `host_key`.
+The host location for events.
+This parameter only works in conjunction with the `host_key` parameter.

-Default value: the hostname of the host machine.
+If the parameter is not set, the default value is the hostname of the machine runnning fluentd.

 ### host_key (string) (optional)

-Field name to contain host.
-This is exclusive with `host`.
+Key for the host location.
+This parameter only works in conjunction with the `host` parameter.
+If the `host` parameter is not set, this parameter is ignored.

+### keep_keys (boolean) (Optional)

+When set to true, all fields defined in `index_key`, `host_key`, `source_key`, `sourcetype_key`, `metric_name_key`, and `metric_value_key` are saved in the original event.

 ### source (string) (optional)

-The source field for events, when not set, will be decided by HEC.
-This is exclusive with `source_key`.
+The source field for events.
+If this parameter is not set, the source will be decided by HEC.
+This parameter only works in conjunction with the `source_key` parameter.

 ### source_key (string) (optional)

 Field name to contain source.
-This is exclusive with `source`.
+This parameter only works in conjunction with the `source` parameter.

 ### sourcetype (string) (optional)

-The sourcetype field for events, when not set, will be decided by HEC.
-This is exclusive with `sourcetype_key`.
+The sourcetype field for events.
+When not set, the sourcetype is decided by HEC.
+This parameter only works in conjunction with the `sourcetype_key` parameter.

 ### sourcetype_key (string) (optional)

-Field name to contain sourcetype.
-This is exclusive with `sourcetype`.
+Field name that contains the sourcetype.
+This parameter only works in conjunction with the `sourcetype` parameter.

 ### metrics_from_event (bool) (optional)

-When `data_type` is set to "metric", by default it will treat every key-value pair in the input event as a metric name-value pair.
+When `data_type` is set to "metric", the ingest API will treat every key-value pair in the input event as a metric name-value pair.
 Set `metrics_from_event` to `false` to disable this behavior and use `metric_name_key` and `metric_value_key` to define metrics.

-Default value: `true`.
+The default value is `true`.

 ### metric_name_key (string) (optional)

-Field name to contain metric name.
-This is exclusive with `metrics_from_event`, when this is set, `metrics_from_event` will be set to `false`.
+Field name that contains the metric name.
+This parameter only works in conjunction with the `metrics_from_event` paramter.
+When this prameter is set, the `metrics_from_event` parameter is automatically set to `false`.

 ### metric_value_key (string) (optional)

-Field name to contain metric value, this is required when `metric_name_key` is set.
+Field name that contains the metric value, this parameter is required when `metric_name_key` is configured.

 ### keep_keys (bool) (optional)

-By default, all the fields used by the `*_key` parameters will be removed from the original input events.
+By default, all the fields used by the `*_key` parameters are removed from the original input events.
 To change this behavior, set this parameter to `true`.

-Default value: `true`.
+This parameter is set to `false` by default.

 ### coerce_to_utf8 (bool) (optional)

-Whether to allow non-UTF-8 characters in user logs.
-If set to true, any non-UTF-8 character would be replaced by the string specified by `non_utf8_replacement_string`.
-If set to false, any non-UTF-8 character would trigger the plugin to error out.
+Indicates whether to allow non-UTF-8 characters in user logs.
+If set to `true`, any non-UTF-8 character is replaced by the string specified in `non_utf8_replacement_string`.
+If set to `false`, the Ingest API errors out any non-UTF-8 characters.
+This parameter is set to `true` by default.

-Default value: `true`.

 ### non_utf8_replacement_string (string) (optional)

-If `coerce_to_utf8` is set to true, any non-UTF-8 character would be replaced by the string specified here.
+If `coerce_to_utf8` is set to `true`, any non-UTF-8 character is replaced by the string you specify in this parameter.
+The parameter is set to `' '` by default.

-Default value: `' '`.

 ### &lt;fields&gt; section (optional) (single)

-Depending on the value of `data_type` parameter, the parameters inside `<fields>` section have different meanings.
+Depending on the value of `data_type` parameter, the parameters inside the `<fields>` section have different meanings.
 Despite the meaning, the syntax for parameters is unique.

 #### When `data_type` is `event`

-In this case, parameters inside `<fields>` will be used as indexed fields.
-And these fields will be removed from the original input events.
+In this case, parameters inside `<fields>` are used as indexed fields and removed from the original input events.
 Please see the "Add a "fields" property at the top JSON level" [here](http://dev.splunk.com/view/event-collector/SP-CAAAFB6) for details.
 Given we have configuration like

 ```
 <match **>